confidential-computing/twi/TWI_Definitions.md

 - **Workload Identity Document** is a verifiable statement that binds the Workload to a cryptographic identity, including, at a minimum, a signed public key and, optionally, any number of additional claims.
 - **Workload Identifier** is a stable construct, represented by a Workload Identity Document, around which Relying Parties can form long-lived Workload authorization policies.
 - **Workload Identity** is the alias of the Workload as perceived by the Relying Party based on which Workload Identifier is presented to it by the Workload Instance.
-- **Workload Credential** is an ephemeral Workload Identifier, that can be short- or long-lived and which is used to represent and prove Workload Identity to a Relying Party (WIMSE calls this "identity credentials").
+- **Workload Credential** is an ephemeral representation of a Workload Identifier, that can be short- or long-lived and which is used to represent and prove Workload Identity to a Relying Party (WIMSE calls this "identity credentials").
 - **Workload Provenance** is a unique linkage between a Workload Credential and the trusted entities (such as a vendor, developer, or credential issuer) responsible for the creation and/or attestation of the corresponding Workload.

 ## Trustworthy Workload Identity Definition